genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-1.markdown

 ##### VS Code

-Aside from be a really nice editor all the way around, there is an official extension for the Puppet language authored by [James Pogran](https://www.linkedin.com/in/jamespogran/).
+Aside from being a really nice editor all the way around, there is an official extension for the Puppet language authored by [James Pogran](https://www.linkedin.com/in/jamespogran/).
 It is actively developed by several Puppet employees as part of their job.
 The [VS Code Puppet plugin page](https://marketplace.visualstudio.com/items?itemName=jpogran.puppet-vscode) has a wealth of information about what it can do.

-VS Code can be installed by following the direction at [https://code.visualstudio.com/docs/setup/mac](https://code.visualstudio.com/docs/setup/mac).
+VS Code can be installed by following the directions at [https://code.visualstudio.com/docs/setup/mac](https://code.visualstudio.com/docs/setup/mac).
 Once installed be sure to follow the part of the guide entitled "Launching from the command line" as it will make life easier for you.

 The next step is to install the Puppet extension.
 To do so, click the square on the left edge that says "Extension (⇧⌘X)" when you mouse over it.
 Type "Puppet" in the top box and select the one by James Pogran and then select "Install" button on the page that opens to the right.